microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityConditionalAccessPolicy.md

       - `[DeviceFilter <IMicrosoftGraphConditionalAccessFilter>]`: conditionalAccessFilter
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Mode <String>]`: filterMode
-        - `[Rule <String>]`: Rule syntax is similar to that used for membership rules for groups in Azure Active Directory.
+        - `[Rule <String>]`: Rule syntax is similar to that used for membership rules for groups in Azure Active Directory (Azure AD).
 For details, see rules with multiple expressions
       - `[ExcludeDeviceStates <String[]>]`:
       - `[ExcludeDevices <String[]>]`: States excluded from the scope of the policy.
 Possible values: Compliant, DomainJoined.
 Cannot be set if deviceFIlter is set.
       - `[IncludeDeviceStates <String[]>]`: